DanielGronau/kopama/README.md

 `implementation("kopama:kopama-core:$kopamaVersion")`

-If you also want to generated patterns, add the depencency:
+If you also want to generated patterns, add the dependency:

 `ksp("kopama:kopama-ksp:$kopamaVersion")`